CRM Reports – 16 Big Hitters For You22 Aug 2022

 What do you want?

 We’ve discussed some bad ideas, so now let’s consider the good.
 Firstly, what are the metrics that you are wanting to track?
-In an ideal world, you will want to track each and every factor that influences your business.
-Realistically, simply managing those reports would become a full-time job – and that would be before you even get any work done.
+Focus on those BI needs that suit your business.
+Realistically, simply managing those reports could easily become a full-time job.

 Some of the metrics you may want to focus on are –

-- Quantity – How many records do you have that meet certain criteria?
+- Quantity – How much data do you have that meet certain criteria?

-- Quality – How many records have a certain status?
+- Quality – How many records have a particular status?

-- Finance – You need to know the bottom line – how much revenue is being generated?
+- Finance – What’s the bottom line – how much revenue are you bringing in?

-- Time – How long are tasks taking to complete?
+- Time – How long are you taking to complete tasks, or close Tickets or Opportunities?

 Once you have decided what you want to track, you can then build to your heart’s content.
-Here are 16 different CRM reports for you, broken down into the Sales, Support, Account management and Administration departments.
+To offer a bit of inspiration, here are 16 different CRM reports for you, broken down into the areas of Sales, Support, Account management and Administration.

 Four Sales CRM Reports